 The contact tab allows you to flag the contact as an engineer (i.e. can be assigned to a job/project in the engineers’ schedule).
 You could use this for subcontractors.

-- Selecting either main contact or invoice contact would then copy these detail onto the main details tab of the CRM entry.
+Selecting either main contact or invoice contact would then copy these details onto the main details tab of the CRM entry.

 The classifications section of the contacts screen allows you to store unique information for each contact.
 You can set up classifications in the settings and then apply them to contacts as required.
 If you have the engineer flag ticked, you will also be able to attribute rates to this contact.